harvy4002/harvy4002.github.io/_pages/about.md

 ---
-title: Space
+title: About
 permalink: /about/
 layout: page
-excerpt: I like space
+excerpt: About me
 comments: false
 ---

-I'm a big fan of space.
-I'm a founder of Manchester Space Programme, which aims to increase awareness of space for the local community but doing cool stuff.
-Recently we have launched high altitude balloons and rockets with varying payloads.
-We also want to get into schools with custom kits to launch your own ballons.

-Recently been following spacex and their forays to orbit and back.
-I have presented to different groups around manchester and attended the national space conference.
+I am a programmer by day and I have many hobbies for the evening, mainly around electronics, hackspaces, sailing and space.
+I have a keen interest in AI and have been to a few conferences.
+I have a few projects on the go and I am always looking for new things to learn.